szepeviktor/debian-normalized/README.md

 # Preparing my very first normalized Debian Docker image

+🚧 This is thinking and experimenting.
+Please contribute and help me make decisions! 🚧

+So many Debian images are so complex and far away from safety and security of `debootstrap`-generated files.

-1. Created with `debootstrap` command
+1. Created with `debootstrap` command - So clean 🤩 so lovely 🤩
-2. Normalized
+2. Normalized - even Debian base system has problems
 3. All features from my [`debian-setup.sh`](https://github.com/szepeviktor/debian-server-tools/blob/master/debian-setup/debian-setup.sh) in an image

 - Official Debian images: https://github.com/debuerreotype/debuerreotype
 - `apt-get install --no-install-recommends --no-install-suggests`
 - Keep no data in the container!

+### Parts of the base image

 ```
 +Docker daemon logs: /var/log/syslog